-Shifting to a Strength-Based Culture in Schools
+Shifting to a Strengths-Based Culture in Schools

 - how to determine the strengths of our students and staff

-ideas to move to a strength-based model in schools
+- ideas to move to a strength-based model in schools

 - ways to honour and recognize the strengths of our students

-moving from MY students to OUR students
+- moving from MY students to OUR students

 - school-wide activities that build on the strengths of students and staff